tsvbits/tsvbits.github.io/src/pages/pfx-is-interesting/index.md

 ## What makes this project interesting for compiler writers?

-Here is my top 4 reasons:
+Here is my top reasons:
 - It has a lot of IL code generation
-- It has direct instruction level translation between byte code formats
+- It has direct instruction-level translation between byte code formats
+- It incrementally compiles only classes and methods called from program entry point
+- It has smart linker that resolves dependency graph and emits only required resources extracted and transcoded (deserialized and serialized) from SWF files
 - It has experimental generation of JavaScript code by implementing a little CIL interpretter in JavaScript
 - It has experimental CIL interpretter written in C#